JKTKops/grape1-programs/secd/BYTECODE.md

 Several forms of tag-dependent code flow are provided for use by compilers as desired.
-They are `MATCH`, `MATCHU`, `UNLTAG`, and some more tag-aware branches.
+They are `MATCH`, `MATCHD`, `CHKTAG`, and some more tag-aware branches.
-I currently anticipate that statically typed source languages will primarily use `MATCH` and dynamic languages primarily `UNLTAG`, to implement dynamic type checks which halt with an error on failure.
+I currently anticipate that statically typed source languages will primarily use `MATCH` and dynamic languages primarily `CHKTAG`, to implement dynamic type checks which halt with an error on failure.
 (The error messages are of the form "Type error: expected X, got Y.")
 The tag-aware branches are an alternative to `MATCH` for types with few constructors.